Mitcheljager/svelte-confetti/README.md

 noGravity | false | Set to true to make the particles accelerate at a constant speed without "falling" down.
 Give it a more explosion like effect. xSpread | 0.15 | A number from 0 to 1 that determines how far the particles spread horizontally.
 A low number will mean the x near the peak and the x near the end are similar. destroyOnComplete | true | By default the elements are removed when the animation is complete.
-Set to false to prevent this behaviour.
+Set to false to prevent this behaviour. disableForReducedMotion | false | Disable animations for those with reduced motion preferences.